 What They Are Doing Right

 Looking at the best players in the vlogosphere might be slightly discouraging at first, if you focus too much on their well-honed professionalism and established styles.
-But the thing is: anyone can do it — really — as long as you have the tools, a bit of vision and some chutzpah.
+But the thing is: anyone can do it, as long as you have the right tools, a bit of vision and guts.

 Many of us still view video as too revealing a format.
 In that respect, the most admirable trait in all the above listed vloggers, is their bravery in exposing themselves, week in week out.
 It takes a few courageous individuals to kick-start a movement.

 That said, arguably the most important quality to a great vlogger is having a healthy lack of concern about one’s appearance: an indifference just big enough to prevent you from stressing about every little detail in your performance.
 As the cliché goes: you are perfect just the way you are.
 So, don’t worry about it too much!